akash-network/node/_docs/testnet/README.md

 ### Testnet Limitations

-#### Resoource consumption
-you are limited in such and such a way - a deployment that exceeds those limits will...

 #### Supported regions
 These regions are currently supported by the testnet.
-More will come onine, so check back frequently.
+More will come online, so check back frequently.
- - sjc
+ - SJC (San Jose, California, USA)
- - nrt
+ - NRT (Tokyo, Japan)

+#### Resource consumption
+TODO
+you are limited in such and such a way - a deployment that exceeds those limits will...